-Each year, our Library staff curate at least two exhibitions based on our historic holdings, enabling visitors to explore some of our treasures in an awe-inspiring setting.
-We also have online exhibitions relating to several of our past exhibitions, including Charles Darwin, John Milton, and the Treasures of the Old Library.
+Library staff regularly curate exhibitions based on our historic holdings, enabling visitors to explore some of our treasures in an awe-inspiring setting.
 Take a look!